 As the American Civil War continues to rage, America's president struggles with continuing carnage on the battlefield as he fights with many inside his own cabinet on the decision to emancipate the slaves.

-Christy Brown is a spastic quadriplegic born to a large, poor Irish family.
-His mother, Mrs Brown, recognizes the intelligence and humanity in the lad everyone else regards as a vegetable.
-Eventually, Christy matures into a cantankerous writer who uses his only functional limb, his left foot, to write with.Written by
+Christy Brown is born with cerebral palsy to a large, poor Irish family.
+His mother, Mrs. Brown, recognizes the intelligence and humanity in the lad everyone else regards as a vegetable.
+Eventually, Christy matures into a cantankerous artist who uses his dexterous left foot to write and paint.Written by

 Christy drank alcohol from a bottle in his pocket while waiting for his introduction.
 Nurse Mary was out of the room and Christy was alone.
 How did he put a straw into the bottle, then put them into his pocket?
 See more »

 46 of 56 people found this review helpful.

 Was this review helpful to you?